Hello from Sawbridgeworth and District Rotary

-Come and join us again at Carols on Fair Green 6.30pm Christmas Eve
+Come and join us BIG TIME, EVERY YEAR, at Carols on Fair Green 6.30pm on Christmas Eve

-Thank you to everyone for coming to Rotary's Carols on Fair Green last year - Fantastic.
+Thank you to everyone for coming to Rotary's Carols on Fair Green last year (Christmas Eve 2017), we raised £2640 for local charities. - Fantastic.

-The Club has bought two tents for Shelterbox this year on top of last year's £500 to ShelterBox to help them with the aftermath of the Nepal Earthquake.
+The Club bought two more tents for ShelterBox to help them with the aftermath of the Nepal Earthquake.

 Rotary's stall at May Fayre raised £114.50.
 Mint Cafe owners Michele and Rob Jones sponsored our stall and have generously agreed to double the money.raised.
 This will lift a family in Kenya permanently out of poverty by providing suitable livestock and training for sustainable farming.

 & District Rotary Club administers a Registered Charity called the

 Rotary International is the world's largest service organisation for business and professional people with some 1,180,000 members in 163 countries world-wide.

 There are now over 59,000 Rotarians in 1834 Clubs in Great Britain and Ireland, helping those in need and working towards world understanding and peace.